First impressions matter. In a split second, visitors decide whether to stay, click, and convert—or bounce.

 Let’s say you’ve changed your homepage and noticed increased conversions.
 That’s great news.
 Does that mean you’re done?

 Absolutely not.
 While your conversions may have increased, you don’t know whether you’ve reached your peak yet.
-Keep striving to improve your website.
+Keep striving to improve your website with structured experiments.

 One of the best ways to figure out whether you’ve got the most optimal design for your homepage is through A/B testing.